itobey/fddb-exporter/docs/details/mcp-server.md

   on what is sensible to do inside a single tool call.
 - `export_missing_days` fetches one day per gap, so days you already logged are never re-fetched.
 Its cap counts the gaps, not the range: a year-long range with nine missing days is fine.
+- **A range reaching into the future is refused, not scraped.** The read tools accept any date and answer `found: false` for a day that cannot have data, which costs nothing; here the same slip in an assistant's date arithmetic would spend the per-call budget on requests to fddb.info for days that have not happened.
+The refusal names the server's own today, so the assistant can correct itself in one step.
 - **Only one export runs at a time.** The guard is application-wide, not per client: the MCP tools, the REST API, the Web UI and the nightly scheduler all pass through it.
 A second export is refused immediately with *"An export is already running"* rather than queued — an assistant handles "try again later" well, and two runs scraping fddb.info